-This batch of cookies was made with my sister during my visit to Alaska last month.
+I made this batch of cookies with my sister during my visit to Alaska last month.
 I have wanted to add this recipe to my blog for years.
 So a special thank you to my sister, Anastasia, for all the baking we did during my trip.

 For this recipe, the dough is made ahead of time and refrigerated.
 We always make the dough the night before.
 The dough needs to be thoroughly chilled, which takes approximately 4-6 hours.